 Description of Training Program:

 The first year of fellowship is devoted predominantly to clinical training.
-Fellows spend 12 months simultaneously participating in Ambulatory Endocrine and Diabetes Training, which involves mixture of clinics, and Inpatient Endocrine and Diabetes Training.
+Fellows spend 12 months simultaneously participating on the Ambulatory Endocrine and Diabetes Training Experience, which involves mixture of clinics, and the Inpatient Endocrine and Diabetes Training Experience (see 1.7 below).
 All clinical training in the first year occurs at both the Hospital of the University of Pennsylvania and its associated clinical practices in the Perelman Center for Advanced Medicine and the Philadelphia Veteran Affairs Medical Center.
-Fellows also attend divisional conferences, including Journal Club, Endocrine Grand Rounds, Endocrine Case Conference, Diabetes Didactic Conference, Thyroid Clinical Case Conference, Sella Conference, and the Institute of Diabetes, Obesity and Metabolism research seminar series.
+Fellows also attend divisional conferences, including Journal Club, Endocrine Grand Rounds, Endocrine Case Conference, Diabetes Didactic Conference, Neuroendocrine Sella conference, and the Institute of Diabetes, Obesity and Metabolism research seminar series.

 During the late fall/early winter of the first year, fellows choose whether to follow the research or clinical educator pathway for the second year.
-Both pathways include all therequired educational, clinical and research components to train fellows to become an independent Board certified endocrinologists The research pathway is targeted to those fellows who will embark on investigative careers in basic science, translational, or clinical research.
+Both pathways include all the required educational, clinical and research components to train fellows to become an independent Board certified endocrinologists The research pathway is targeted to those fellows who will embark on investigative careers in basic science, translational, or clinical research.
 For these fellows, the primary emphasis becomes the fellow's individual research project (basic science, or clinical/translational research), supervised by a faculty mentor and they maintain one weekly continuity clinic.
-In addition, fellows who wish to further pursue clinical/translational research may apply for post-graduate degree programs awarding either a Masters of Science in Clinical Epidemiology or a Masters of Translational Research.
-The goal is for the fellow to transition to a research associate position at the conclusion of the fellowship program and then subsequently, to apply for independent mentored research funding as they continue to prepare for research careers in academic medicine.
+In addition, fellows who wish to further pursue clinical/translational research may apply for post-graduate degree programs awarding either a Masters of Science in Clinical EpidemiologY (MSCE), Masters of Translational Research or a Masters in Health Services research.
+The goal is for the fellow to transition to a research associate position at the conclusion of the two year fellowship program and then subsequently, to apply for independent mentored research funding as they continue to prepare for research careers in academic medicine.

 If the fellow chooses the clinical educator pathway, the second year is structured to develop further the skills of a consultant endocrine specialist, a clinical innovator, and an educator, and to plan and perform a primary clinical research project with a faculty mentor.
 The clinical educator educational pathway is designed for those who will pursue careers in clinical endocrinology, including those in the academic setting.
 Therefore, this second year has more clinical exposure to refine clinical, technical, and didactic skills, including additional neck ultrasound, insulin pump and continuous glucose monitoring training.
 The fellows in the clinical educator pathway maintain continuity clinics in a variety of settings.
 In addition, fellows conduct a mentored scholarly research project with a goal of abstract presentation and subsequent publication, perform a Quality improvement project, and actively engage in didactic activities targeted at all levels of medical training.